promodeagro/promodeagro-ecommerce-usecases/Packer UC/View_Packed_Order_Details_Use_Case/View_Packed_Order_Details_Use_Case.md

 5\.
 The "Order Details" screen displays:

-- `   `- Order ID
+- Order ID
-- `   `- Customer Name
+- Customer Name
-- `   `- Payment Method
+- Payment Method
-- `   `- Total Price
+- Total Price
-- `   `- Item List with item name, quantity, and price
+- Item List with item name, quantity, and price
-- `   `- Cost Details including subtotal, shipping charges, and total amount
+- Cost Details including subtotal, shipping charges, and total amount
 ## **Alternative Flow**
-Scenario: No Orders Found
+1. Scenario: No Orders Found

-1\.
-The packed orders list is empty.
+- The packed orders list is empty.

-2\.
-The app displays a message: "No packed orders available."
+- The app displays a message: "No packed orders available."

-Scenario: System Error
+2. Scenario: System Error

-1\.
-The packer clicks "View Details" but the system fails to retrieve the order details.
+- The packer clicks "View Details" but the system fails to retrieve the order details.

-2\.
-The app displays an error message: "Unable to load order details.
+- The app displays an error message: "Unable to load order details.
 Please try again later."

-Scenario: Incorrect Order Details
+3. Scenario: Incorrect Order Details

-1\.
-After viewing the order details, the packer identifies missing or incorrect information.
+- After viewing the order details, the packer identifies missing or incorrect information.

-2\.
-The packer flags the issue using a feedback mechanism or contacts the support team.
+-The packer flags the issue using a feedback mechanism or contacts the support team.